Maya Yoshida: Senior career

 In May 2014, Yoshida was named in Japan's preliminary squad for the 2014 World Cup in Brazil.
 In the end, he made it to the final cut for the 23-man squad.
 Yoshida started all three matches despite facing competitions from the centre–back and subsequently, Japan was eliminated from the tournament in the group stage, without winning any matches.
 Despite this, he kept a clean sheet in a 0–0 draw against Greece on 20 June 2014.
-Later in 2014, Yoshida scored his first Japan's goal in three years, as they beat Honduras 6–0 on 14 November 2014.
+Later in 2014, Yoshida scored his first Japan's goal in three years, as the Samurai Blue beat Honduras 6–0 on 14 November 2014.

 In December 2014, Yoshida was selected as a member of the Japanese team for the 2015 AFC Asian Cup in Australia.
 He played Japan's opener match against debutant Palestine and scored the final goal in a 4–0 win.
 Yoshida helped Japan keep two more clean sheets to advance through to the quarter–finals.
 However, he conceded a goal from Ali Mabkhout before Japan equalised and the match was played throughout 120 minutes; ultimately, they were eliminated after losing in penalty–shootout.
 After the match, Yoshida acknowledged his fault for conceding a goal from the opposition team.

-Throughout Japan's matches in the World Cup Qualifying Round, Yoshida then scored again in a 3–0 win against Cambodia on 3 September 2015.
-He later helped Japan keep two more clean sheets against Afghanistan and Syria.
-Yoshida kept four more clean sheets in the World Cup Qualifying Round between 12 November 2015 and 29 March 2016.
+Throughout Japan's matches in the World Cup qualifying round, Yoshida then scored again in a 3–0 win against Cambodia on 3 September 2015.
+He later helped Japan keep two more clean sheets for Samurai Blue against Afghanistan and Syria.
+Yoshida kept four more clean sheets for Japan in the World Cup qualifying round between 12 November 2015 and 29 March 2016.
 During the run, he scored two goals against Singapore and Afghanistan.
-Three months later on 3 June 2016, Yoshida scored a brace, scoring in the fourth and five goal, in a 7–2 win against Bulgaria.
-The following March, he captained Japan for the first time in his career and helped the Samurai Blue beat United Arabs Emirates 2–0.
+Three months later on 3 June 2016, Yoshida scored a brace, scoring in the fourth and five goal, in a 7–2 win against Bulgaria to help the Samurai Blue reach the final of the Kirin Cup Soccer.
+However, Japan loss 2–1 in the Kirin Cup Soccer final against Bosnia and Herzegovina on 7 June 2016.
+The following March, he captained Samurai Blue for the first time in his career and helped the Japan beat UAE 2–0.
 After the match, Yoshida said: "I have played several times in my team, but it is a big thing to be the captain of the national team.
 I felt it."
 In a follow–up match against Thailand, he scored again, in a 4–0 win.
-Three months later, on 31 August 2017, Yoshida started the whole match against Australia and helped Japan qualify for the World Cup after beating the Socceroos 2–0.
+Three months later, on 31 August 2017, Yoshida started the match and beat Australia 2–0, earning Japan a place in the World Cup in Russia.